Calanda (mountain)

 The Calanda is a mountain (more precisely, a massif) in the Glarus Alps with two main peaks: Haldensteiner Calanda (2805 m) and Felsberger Calanda (2697 m), both located on the border between the cantons of St. Gallen and the Grisons (Graubünden) in eastern Switzerland.
 It looms over Chur, the capital city of the Grisons.

 Although Felsberger Calanda's topographic prominence is 286 m—enough for it to possibly be considered a mountain in its own right—the massif is commonly said to be one mountain with several peaks.
 The Calanda lies between the valleys of the Alpine Rhine (to the southeast) and the Tamina (to the northwest).
 It is separated from the Ringelspitz by the Kunkels Pass.
 Calanda's secondary peaks are called Rossfallenspitz and Güllenchopf, whereas Berger Calanda and Taminser Calanda are less prominent points that mark the ends of the main ridge.

 The shallow southeastern slopes lie in the Grisons, within the municipalities of Mastrils, Untervaz, Haldenstein, Felsberg and Tamins, whereas most of the steeper slopes on the northwest lie in the Canton of St. Gallen, in the municipality of Pfäfers.

 On the northerly plateau of Felsberger Calanda, ibexes are regularly seen.

-At Felsberg, the local produced wine is called Goldene Sonne, a reminder of a gold mine in the southern face of Calanda.
+At Felsberg, the locally produced wine is called Goldene Sonne ("Golden Sun"), a reminder of a gold mine in the southern face of Calanda.